ningrui-li/nonlinear_acoustic/comparisons/focus70mm/README.md

 ### Maximum Intensity
 The maximum intensity for the Field II sim occurred at 0.00 cm in elevation position, 0.14 cm in lateral position, and 3.75 cm in depth position.

-The maximum intensity for the linear KZK sim occured at 0.00 cm in elevation position, 0.00 cm in lateral position, and 6.40 cm in depth position.
+The maximum intensity for the linear KZK sim w/ expt. pressure inputs occured at 0.00 cm in elevation position, 0.00 cm in lateral position, and 6.40 cm in depth position.

+The maximum intensity for the linear KZK sim w/ Field II synthesized pressure inputs occured at 0.00 cm in elevation position, 0.00 cm in lateral position, and 5.50 cm in depth position.

 ### Center Trace Plot
 The center trace plot for the two sims can be seen below.